Boulder08/chunknorris/README.md

 - Example: --encoder aom
 - Default: svt

 **--preset**: Choose a preset, which you have in **presets.ini**.
 You can add your own and change the existing ones.
-Please see the file for naming convention.
+Please see the file for naming convention and usage.
 **Note: you can choose multiple presets as a comma separated list.
 The script will merge the presets based on the order, use the --list-parameters option to verify!**
 - Example: --preset 720p
 - Default: 1080p